StefonMiller/rails-blog/README.md

-# Ruby on Rails Tutorial
+# Rails Blog

 First project of https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course using a simple blog application.
-Users can create articles with subjects and bodies.
+Users can create articles with subjects and bodies which can then be edited or deleted.

 # This tutorial covered the following concepts: